Kong/docs.konghq.com/src/gateway/kong-manager/configuring-to-send-email.md

 Kong does not check for the validity of email addresses set in the configuration.
-If the SMTP settings are configured incorrectly, e.g., if they point to a non-existent email address, Kong Manager will _not_ display an error message.
+If the SMTP settings are configured incorrectly, for example if they point to a non-existent email address, Kong Manager will _not_ display an error message.

 For additional information about SMTP, refer to the